Risk disclosure: Trading involves substantial risk of loss. Full disclaimer →

-Trade Journals, Analytics Platforms, and Risk Management Tools: An Honest Assessment — 2026
+Trade Journals, Analytics Platforms, and Risk Management: Where Each Stops and Meridian Takes Over — 2026

 Retail trading software tends to get compared as though all of it is trying to solve the same problem.
 It is not.
 Trade journals, analytics platforms, and risk management tools are built around fundamentally different assumptions about where and how trading performance breaks down.
 Comparing them against a single standard produces misleading conclusions.